 Focus on Top-Performing Keywords

 Forget casting a wide net initially.
 Dive deep into your niche and identify the absolute highest-intent keywords.
 These are the phrases people type when they're ready to buy or convert, not just Browse.
-Think long-tail keywords (e.g., "emergency plumber downtown LA" instead of just "plumber").
+Think long-tail keywords (e.g., "emergency plumber Perth" instead of just "plumber").
 These typically have lower search volume but much higher conversion potential.

 Embrace Exact and Phrase Match